dimroc/blog/_posts/2017-02-03-video-depth-maps.md

 As you can see in the video above, distance dramatically affects depth perception.
 The horizon is obviously __not__ the closest thing to the camera.

-The farther the two lenses are from each other, called the baseline, the farther away it can perceive depth.
+The farther away the two lenses are from each other, the farther away it can perceive depth.
+Inversely, the narrower the baseline, the closer it can perceive depth.
+This distance is called the baseline.
-But then the closer things are ignored.
-The iPhone 7 Plus can only do portrait mode at 8 feet away because of the baseline length between its dual cameras.
+The iPhone 7 Plus can only do portrait mode eight feet away because of the baseline length between its dual cameras on such a small form factor.

 ![Baseline Depth Calculation](/public/images/stereo_depth.jpg)
 Read more about it generating depth maps from stereo images [here at OpenCV](http://docs.opencv.org/3.2.0/dd/d53/tutorial_py_depthmap.html).

 ## Future

 This is all extremely relevant in the realm of autonomous vehicles.
 And that space is on fire.
-Want to know how far an rock is from a car?
+Want to know how far a rock is from a car?
 Generate a depth map in real time.
-And that's exactly what nVidia's graphics cards allow you to do.
+And that's exactly what NVidia's graphics cards allow you to do.
 The market seems excited by it, take a look at nVidia's stock price the last year:

 ![Nvidia Stock](/public/images/nvidia_stock.jpg)